-The Chinese Paintings and Calligraphy department present artworks spanning the classical, modern and contemporary periods, include various forms of works illustrated by renowned masters.
+The Fine Chinese Paintings and Calligraphy department present artworks spanning the classical, modern and contemporary periods, include various forms of works illustrated by renowned masters.
 During the past few years, the specialist team devoted to the sourcing of high-quality artworks with decent provenance around the globe, thus to present more wholesome collections of artworks to the appreciators.

 Adhering to the traditions and spirits of traditional Chinese artworks, the department have been presenting and auctioning important private collections at auction and achieving record prices for leading artists in various categories.
 The landscape scroll “Fishing in the remote” by Wang Meng in Yuan Dynasty was firstly preserved by the renowned collector Lu Wan in Ming Dynasty and presented to Stephen in the late Qing Dynasty after nearly 500 years.
 This work was sold for HKD 59 million in the 2018 Autumn Auctions.
 Recorded in “Shi Qu Bao Ji”, the landscape depicted by Royal court painter Zhang Zongcang was sold for HKD 49.56 million in the 2017 Spring Auctions.

 As for Chinese Modern Paintings, the painting “Looking up into the Mountain” embodies the incomparable skills of Fu Baoshi in culminating landscapes and was sold for HKD 59 million in 2017 Autumn Auctions.
 Master Xu Beihong’s work “Running Horse” preserved by Mr Xu Boyang achieved HKD 21.04 HKD after several rounds of fierce biddings.
 This painting also boasts a significant exhibition record in the British Museum.